Becoming a Special Constable

 You will be able to specialise too!
 After you have completed your training and are proficient in your core role, there are plenty of specialisms you could move into such as a dedicated Traffic Special Constable and many others.

-A typical recruitment timeline
+Our current recruitment timeline

 In order to progress to the next stage you must pass the BSQ.
 At the end of this questionnaire you will be advised of the result and provided with a feedback report.